-We advise you to avoid unnecessary travel to the border with Guinea due to conflict and military activity in this region and the presence of military activity, displaced persons and refugees.
+We advise you to avoid unnecessary travel to the border with Guinea due to conflict and military activity in this region, where there is a high number of displaced persons and refugees.

 If you are a victim of a financial scam, we advise you to obtain legal advice and not to travel to Africa to seek restitution as there is a risk of physical assault from the perpetrators.
 Our international scams page provides more detail on these types of scams.

 Bogus internet friendship, dating and marriage schemes are operating from some African countries.
 These scams typically result from connections made through internet dating schemes or chat rooms.
 Once a virtual friendship develops, the Australian citizen may be asked by their friend or prospective marriage partner to send money to enable travel to Australia.
 In some cases the relationship is terminated with very little chance that any funds can be recovered.
 In other cases, foreigners may be lured to Africa to meet their friend or prospective marriage partner and can become victims of crime including kidnapping, assault and robbery.

 Credit cards are accepted at major hotels in Dakar and travellers' cheques can be exchanged at most banks.
 There are ATMs in Dakar but credit card fraud is prevalent.